Waxholme

-Waxholme is a hamlet in the civil parish of Rimswell, in the East Riding of Yorkshire, England.
+Waxholme is a seaside hamlet in the civil parish of Rimswell, in the East Riding of Yorkshire, England.
 It is situated on the North Sea coast approximately 1 mi north-west of Withernsea, off the B1242 road.

 Waxholme was formerly a township in the parish of Owthorne, in 1866 Waxholme became a separate civil parish, on 1 April 1935 the parish was abolished and merged with Rimswell.
 In 1931 the parish had a population of 41.

+Westermost Rough Wind Farm is situated roughly 8 km off the coast.